acrylian/zp_picturefill/README.md

 Usage
 -----

+Template functions for normal and high density default images only

+- `get/printHDDefaultSizedImage()`
+- `get/printHDImageThumb()`
+- `printHDAlbumThumbImage()`

+Template functions for custom sized image with normal and high density image and additional versions for responsive breakpoints

+- `get/printResponsiveCustomSizedImage()`

+Use these to pass specific sizes to the above manually:

+- `getHDCustomSizedImage()`
+- `getHDCustomSizedImageMaxSpace()`

+These are the base function to create/print the `<picture>` setup for the responsive image itself.
+You can use these with static non gallery images on your theme as well, given you have ready made images-
+- `get/printResponsiveImage()`

-Please see the in file comments on the functions itself for more detailed usage information.
+Please see the in file comments on the functions itself for usage information below.

+License: GPL v3